LLNL/mstk-docker/README.md

 ## Running the container

 1. Run `docker-compose run mstk` to run the container and drop into an interactive shell.
+This requires you be in the directory with the included `docker-compose.yml` file.
+    - Alternatively, you can run `docker run -it mstk` from anywhere, given you have built the image.
 1. Run `docker-compose run mstk python` to run the container and drop into a Python REPL.
-Alternativly, you can uncomment the `command` portion of the `docker-compose.yml` file and run `docker-compose run mstk` to acheive the same effect.
+    - Alternatively, you can uncomment the `command` portion of the `docker-compose.yml` file and run `docker-compose run mstk` to acheive the same effect.
+    - Alternatively, you can run `docker run -it mstk python` from anywhere, given you have built the image.
     - You can verify you have the toolkit available by typing `from GRANTA_MIScriptingToolkit import granta as gdl` into your REPL.

 ## Options

 - If you would like to mount a folder from your host into the mstk docker container, uncomment the `volumes` section of the `docker-compose.yml` file and put in the path to the folder you would like to mount.

+## Documentation

+- The Granta:MI Scripting Toolkit documentation can be found in the zip file that was downloaded.
+Unzip the file and open up the docs index file at `MI_ScriptingToolkit_v2.0.0_for_Python/HTML5/index.htm`.

 ## Extending this image

 If you would like to build upon this docker image you must follow the above build instructions first listed in the **Getting Started** section.
-Then in your Dockerfile begin with `FROM mstk-docker_mstk`.
+Then in your Dockerfile begin with `FROM mstk`.
 That's it!
 Your new docker image will now have the Granta:MI Scripting Toolkit available in the system Python environment.

 ## Authors
 - Data Lifecycle Management Team - https://github.com/orgs/LLNL/teams/dlm